 I spent my 30’s continuing to embrace and build upon my administrative professional and teaching careers.
 I enjoyed working both as an executive assistant and college educator rarely working less than 80 hours a week.
 It’s not a lifestyle that may work for many, but it was perfect for me.
 My passion for learning later fueled my desire to return to school as a student.
 While working dual careers I took advantage of my employer’s tuition reimbursement benefit and earned a master’s degree.
 During school breaks, I set off on regular travel adventures and developed a passion for seeing the world.

 I am now in my 40’s and continue to enjoy my career as an executive assistant, volunteer my time to support good causes, run a business, blog, and travel.
-Along the way, I hope to find a good man who will complement my life in a way that makes life even more joyful.
-Being single has offered me the gift of time to invest in my career, nurture family relationships and friendships, and to spend time engaging in the activities mentioned previously.
+I have enjoyed the gift of time to invest in my career, nurture family relationships and friendships, and to spend time engaging in the activities mentioned previously.
 I have chosen to embrace life fully and to have a positive outlook.

 Why do I share this personal history of my life with you?
 The responsibility for designing my path has been mine.
 It is up to each of us to own and design the path we want to create for our lives.
 The responsibility for doing the work while on this path is also ours.
 It is up to each of us to be courageous and to get out of our comfort zone so that we can grow personally and professionally.
 Our future depends upon what we do today.
 The best way to predict what the future holds is to design it and do the hard work.